nabovarme/nabovarme.github.io/README.md

 A Delegation consisting of Stoffer, Emmerik and Johannes went there to promote the project and Christiania and maybe find new people that want to engage in the project.

+Our talk has been mentioned by Spiegel as part of their `ten talks from around the world at the 34c3` read it [here](http://www.spiegel.de/netzwelt/netzpolitik/34c3-in-zehn-hacker-vortraegen-um-die-welt-a-1185129.html)

 Watch the presentation live streamed [here](http://streaming.media.ccc.de/34c3/hallb)

 View our [Presentation PDF](https://nabovarme.github.com/presentation.pdf)